discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-If the `timestamps` Collection doesn't have the message author's ID, use `.set()` to add an entry to your Collection.
-The key will be the author's ID, the value the current timestamp.
-This reflects "now" to be the last time this user used this command, which you can look up later and start the whole cooldown check cycle again.
+Since the `timestamps` Collection has the author's ID in it as a key, you `.get()` it and then sum it up with the `cooldownAmount` variable to get the correct expiration timestamp.
+You then check to see if it's expired or not.

-The previous author check serves as a precaution and should normally not be necessary, as you will now insert a short piece of code causing the author's entry to be deleted after the cooldown has expired.
-To facilitate this you will use the node.js `setTimeout` method, which allows you to execute a function after a specified amount of time:
+The previous author check serves as a precaution.
+It should normally not be necessary, as you will now insert a short piece of code, causing the author's entry to be deleted after the cooldown has expired.
+To facilitate this, you will use the node.js `setTimeout` method, which allows you to execute a function after a specified amount of time:

 ```js
 // if (timestamps.has(message.author.id)) {